 The Curriculum at Waterfoot Primary School

-Our school motto ‘We think for ourselves but feel for others’ and our six values: perseverance, confidence, responsibility, respect, kindness and resilience underpin and are at the heart of our curriculum.
+Our school motto ‘We think for ourselves but feel for others’ and our six values: responsibility, kindness, perseverance, confidence, resilience and respect underpin and are at the heart of our curriculum.

 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Across all the year groups pupils gain the knowledge and skills through a predominantly ‘working scientifically’ approach.
 Science teaching fits in, as far as possible, with our individual key stage topics and cross curricular approach.
 Making conscious connections between science and other subject areas means that pupils can benefit from a more connected learning experience.

-We use the Purple Mash Scheme throughout the school to aid planning and teaching .
-The units of work have been split over a two year cycle to maximise cross-curricular links and ensure progression.
+We use the Purple Mash Scheme and our own personalised units throughout the school to teach computing.
+The units of work have been split over a two year cycle to maximise cross-curricular links and ensure progression and challenge.
 ICT is used within the classroom and across subjects to support the children's learning and to allow them to apply their computing skills.